-Your cravings for sugar might be pretty brutal by this point.
+Your sugar cravings might be pretty brutal by this point.
 You might even slip up and eat a cookie (or three).
 Don’t get discouraged.
 Tomorrow is a new day.
-Sarah explains how she learned to curb her sugary cravings and shows you what you can eat when a craving hits.
+Sarah explains how she learned to curb her sugary cravings and shows you what to eat when a craving hits.
 It even gives you suggestions on how to deal with the detox period (which might be pretty brutal at this point).

 Week Six: Add Some Sweetness Back In

-This is where you can start to add some low-fructose foods back into your diet.
+This is where you can start adding some low-fructose foods to your diet.
 Think of sweeter fruits and vegetables, stevia, and the like.

 Week Seven: Recovering From Lapses

-Since you’ve added some sweetness back into your life, you might be a little more tempted to fall off the wagon.
+Since you’ve added some sweetness to your life, you might be a little more tempted to fall off the wagon.
 If you happen to slip up and demolish half a cake, get over it and move on.

 Week Eight: Refining and Moving Forward

-Of course, the book goes into all of this in much greater detail and Sarah gives you a whole bunch of tips and tricks to get through those eight weeks as simply and painlessly as possible, but that’s the gist of it.
+Of course, the book goes into all of this in much greater detail, and Sarah gives you a whole bunch of tips and tricks to get through those eight weeks as simply and painlessly as possible, but that’s the gist.

 Is It Safe?